 It’s a tumbling mat!
 It’s a playhouse!
 It’s a tent!
 It’s a rocketship cockpit!
-This thing is like if you gave your kid a thing and they only wanted to play with the box the thing came in, only the box is the thing.
+It’s as if you gave your kid a thing and they only wanted to play with the box the thing came in, only the box is the thing.
 Woah.

 Bobles says their foam animals can be used as furniture but are meant for climbing, tumbling, and play — a mixed message that could spell doom for your handsome new sectional.
-However, it’ll help your kid build motor skills through physical play, has no phthalates, won’t scuff the floor, is ideal for indoor activities, and doesn’t make noise, so they at least care about you a little.
+However, it’ll help your kid build motor skills through physical play, has no phthalates, won’t scuff the floor, is ideal for indoor activities, and doesn’t make noise.

 Want to let your kid burn off some energy on a jungle gym but recently learned that “outside” is no longer considered a safe playing surface for children?
 Boom.
 Indoor climbing dome.
 Even if you have no problem letting the kid loose on the playground, it’s always good to have a backup for a literal rainy day.